w3c/wai-intro-wcag/content/new-in-22.md

 </section>

 ### [draft idea] 3.3.8 Accessible Authentication (Minimum) (AA)
-Briefly:
+In brief:
-* Provide an accessible, easy-to-use, and secure method to log in.
+* <strong>What: </strong>Provide an accessible, easy-to-use, and secure method to log in.
 Don’t make people memorize or transcribe something in order to log in.
-* Why:  Some people with cognitive disabilities cannot memorize a username and password, or type them.
+* <strong>Why: </strong> Some people with cognitive disabilities cannot memorize a username and password, or type them.

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">supermarket assistant</a> with cognitive disabilities:</p>
 <div class="quotes">